Mongolian horse: Characteristics

 The horses typically eat nothing but grass and require very little water, a trait useful for survival in environments like the Gobi desert.
 A horse may drink only once a day.
 In the winter, Mongol horses paw up the snow to eat the grass underneath.
 For water, they eat snow.

 During the winter and early spring, horses lose about 30% of their body weight.
 They must regain this weight during summer and fall so as to survive another year.
 During particularly hard winters ("zuds"), horses may starve to death en masse or die of exposure.
 Herdsmen can do little to save their herds in such conditions.
-In the bitter winter of 2009 - 2010, 188,270 Mongol horses perished.
+In the bitter winter of 2009–2010, 188,270 Mongol horses perished.
 Despite their life in semi-feral conditions, most horses live to be 20 – 40 years old.

 The horse is believed to have been first domesticated somewhere in the Eurasian Steppe.
 Never have all the horses in Mongolia been domesticated at once; rather, wild and domesticated horses coexisted and interbred, so verifiably "true" wild blood no longer exists in the Mongol horses of today.
 However, although not considered true wild horses in the same sense as Przewalski's horse, some feral Mongolian horses browse the steppe alongside their semiferal domesticated kin.
 Unlike the mustangs that roam the West in the United States, which are categorized as a non-native species, feral Mongol horses are living in the same manner and place as where their ancestors had run and lived for hundreds of thousands of years.
 Occasionally, the nomads capture feral horses to add to their herds.

-History
+Breed history

 The split between Przewalski's horse and E. ferus caballus is estimated to have occurred 120,000– 240,000 years ago, long before domestication.
 The Mongolian horse is theorized to be the founding stock for many other horse breeds in Asia, including the Tuvinian, Akhaltekin, Yunan, Japanese and Cheju.
 A comparison of Mongol horses, Japanese horses, and Arab Anglo/Thoroughbred horses found that Mongol horses had the highest genetic diversity, with a heterozygosity ranging from 0.75 to 0.77.
 Compared to low heterozygosity values for Thoroughbreds (0.461), Arabians (0.478) and the bottlenecked Przewalski's horse (0.474), the genetic diversity of the Mongol horses is exceptional.

+The thirteenth-century archbishop Giovanni da Pian del Carpine was one of the first Westerners to describe Mongol horses, observing, "...[they] are not very great in stature, but exceedingly strong, and maintained with little provender".

 A 1918 census of Mongolian animals found 1,500,000 horses.
 The origins of the Mongolian breed are hard to determine.
 Nomads of the central Asian steppes have been documented as riding horses since 2000 BC.
 Tests have shown, that among all horse breeds, Mongol horses feature the largest genetic variety, followed by the Tuvan horses.
 This indicates that it is a very archaic breed suffering little human-induced selection.
 The data also indicate that many other breeds descend from the Mongol horses.